-- To open the Start menu, click on the Start button in the Taskbar. - To open Control Panel, select it from Start>Settings. - To open Connection Manager: - o Select it from the Start menu. - o Double-click on the Connection Manager icon in the upper left corner of the Desktop. - o Double-click on the Connection Manager icon in the System Tray.

-- To activate non-Autostart connections: - o In Connection Manager>Connect, highlight the connection name and click on Connect. - o In Connection Manager>Connect, double-click on the connection name. - Select from Start>Programs>Connections. - o For an Internet connection, double-click on the Internet Explorer icon in the upper left corner of the Desktop. - If your YESterm IP display connection is configured to hide the Menu and Tool bars, you can invoke the File menu by pressing Alt.
-Then you can get to other menus by using the RightArrow and LeftArrow keys. - To close a YESterm IP connection: - o Go to the Sign On screen, open the File menu, and activate Close All (display connection only) or Close. - Go to the Sign On screen and click on X in the upper right corner. - o If all your YESterm IP sessions are at the Sign On screen, you can just power down by going to Start>Shutdown. - To move among all active connections. - o Press Ctrl+Alt+UpArrow/DownArrow. - o Press RightAlt+Up/DownArrow. - o Return to Connections Manager and select another connection. - o Click on the placeholder in the Task Bar. - To move among active YESterm IP connections: - o Press Alt+PgUp for 101 keyboards or Alt+PgDn for 122 keyboards. - o Click on the appropriate button (I, II, III, or IV) in the emulator tool bar. - To power down or reboot, select Shutdown from the Start menu.
-A 22xx terminal will then turn itself off after settings have been saved; a 2613P will save settings and then notify the user to turn off power, done via the Power switch on the front panel.
+- To open the Start menu, click on the Start button in the Taskbar. - To open Control Panel, select it from Start>Settings. - To open Connection Manager: - o Select it from the Start menu. - o Double-click on the Connection Manager icon in the upper left corner of the Desktop. - o Double-click on the Connection Manager icon in the System Tray. - To activate non-Autostart connections: - o In Connection Manager>Connect, highlight the connection name and click on Connect. - o In Connection Manager>Connect, double-click on the connection name. - Select from Start>Programs>Connections. - o For an Internet connection, double-click on the Internet Explorer icon in the upper left corner of the Desktop. - To close a PowerTerm connection: - o Go to the Sign On screen, open the File menu, and activate Exit. - o Go to the Sign On screen and click on X in the upper right corner. - To move among all active connections. - o Press Ctrl+Alt+UpArrow/DownArrow. - o Press RightAlt+Up/DownArrow. - o Return to Connections Manager and select another connection. - o Click on the placeholder in the Task Bar. - To move among active PowerTerm connections: - o Press RightAlt+PgUp/PgDn.. - Open the Sessions menu and click on the desired session name. - To power down or reboot, select Shutdown from the Start menu.